asminaithani/TODO/README.md

-## Todo app
+## Todo App

-This project creates a simple TODO application it has following features -
+This project creates a simple TODO application.

+It has the following features:

--Anyone can create a TODO
+- Anyone can create a TODO
--Anyone can see there existing TODOS
+- Anyone can see their existing TODOs
--Anyone can mark a TODO as done
+- Anyone can mark a TODO as done